capGoblin/Argonaut/README.md

 **Starknet-Powered Multisig Contract:**
 - Transparent and decentralized management of funds.

-**Analytics and Transparency:**
+**Comprehensive Command Suite:**

-- View transaction stats and signer activities directly via Telegram bot.
+View transaction stats and signer activities directly via bot commands.
+- 📝 `/listTxns`: View all transactions with their status.
+- 👥 `/listSigners`: View current wallet signers.
+- 🔢 `/getThreshold`: Check the number of approvals required.
+- 📊 `/txStats`: Get transaction statistics for analytics.

 ## 🏋️ **Explain Your Features**